-EXCLUSIVE: Aberdeen Airport among locations earmarked to be transformed by Nuart
+Exclusive: Aberdeen airport among locations earmarked to be transformed by Nuart

-Aberdeen Inspired has unveiled the city walls earmarked to be transformed into eye-catching Nuart murals next month.
+Aberdeen Inspired has unveiled the walls earmarked to be transformed into eye-catching Nuart murals next month.

-And one of the highly anticipated locations, which could soon become the blank canvas for this year’s talented artists, is the car park at Aberdeen International Airport.
+Among the locations which could soon become a blank canvas for this year’s street art festival is the car park at Aberdeen International Airport.

 A world-class line-up of street artists will descend on the Granite City on June 8 to turn a number of buildings into vibrant works of art under the theme of “rewilding”.